tebl/C64-XUM1541-II/documentation/firmware.md

 ![avrdude001](https://github.com/tebl/C64-XUM1541-II/raw/main/gallery/documentation/avrdude001.png)
 ![avrdude002](https://github.com/tebl/C64-XUM1541-II/raw/main/gallery/documentation/avrdude002.png)

-At this point the Arduino Pro Micro has seized being an Arduino Pro Micro, it is now a XUM1541 - Windoews.
+At this point the Arduino Pro Micro has seized being an Arduino Pro Micro, it is now a XUM1541.
 Disconnect the USB-cable and then reconnect it, you should now get a new notification from Windows about an xum1541 having been plugged in instead.
 Without installing USB-drivers it won't work, so let's do that next.

 ## 1.2> Install USB-driver
 The next step is installing a USB-driver suitable for use with the XUM1541, the easiest way of doing this is by using a driver installer called [Zadig](https://zadig.akeo.ie/).
 List all devices from the *options* dropdown-menu, then locate the XUM1541 device in the device listing.
 In the target section of the driver selection, click up/down until it says **libusb-win32**.
 Now you can finally click install/reinstall driver in a form that should hopefully work (refer to picture below if needed).